 LendEDU Editorial Integrity

-Updated: August 2017
+Updated: August 2018

 By: Nate Matherson, CEO/Co-Founder of LendEDU

-We would like to be honest and transparent with you.
 We are a small but dedicated team of finance enthusiasts.
 At LendEDU, all of our full-time employees have interacted with our blog in one way or another.
 We actually require every one of our employees to write content for our blog in the first month of employment at LendEDU.

-Today, all of the content published on our website is triple vetted by the author and members of our editorial team.
-The majority of the content published is written by our in-house editorial staff.
+Today, all of the content published on our website is vetted by the author and members of our editorial team.
+Some of the content published is written by our in-house editorial staff.
 On occasion, we do work with independent contractors to produce content for our website.
 Our editorial staff and independent contractors do not receive direction from advertisers on our website.
 We do not publish favorable (or unfavorable) reviews or assessments at the direction of an advertiser.
-Instead, our editorial staff and independent contractors are tasked with providing accurate and fact-based analysis.
+Instead, our editorial staff and independent contractors are tasked with providing accurate and in-depth analysis.
 Our editorial staff and independent contractors are not rewarded in anyway for publishing favorable or unfavorable reviews.

-1) Price transparency (ex.
+1) Price shopping (ex.
 Our comparison tools)

-3) Editorial transparency
+3) Editorial insights

-If at anytime you believe that a piece of content on our website is non-transparent or non-objective please let me know.
+If at anytime you believe that a piece of content on our website is confusing or non-objective please let me know.
 You can email me directly at firstname.lastname@example.org.
 Please put “Editorial Integrity” in the subject line, and I promise that I will get back to you.